markusressel/barcode-server/README.md

   markusressel/barcode-server
 ```

-The service will expose a websocket on the port specified in the config.
-To test
+By default the service will expose a websocket on `127.0.0.1` on port `9654`.
+When specified in the config, an API token is required to authorize clients, which must be passed using a `X-Auth-Token` header when connecting.
-things out you can connect to it using f.ex.:
+To test things out you can use f.ex. `websocat`:

 ```
 > websocat ws://127.0.0.1:9654 --header "X-Auth-Token:EmUSqjXGfnQwn5wn6CpzJRZgoazMTRbMNgH7CXwkQG7Ph7stex"